Therapy in Preston with Claire Law

 -

 Once you make contact with me to enquire about counselling, we can arrange a time for an initial free 20-minute phone or video call consultation.
-I have a handy booking system for these free intial calls on my website.
+I can often accomodate a free initial 20-mins meet in person at my therapy room in PR4.
 In this initial call, you will get chance to hear my voice and chat through any questions you may have.
 I’ll explain some of the details of how I work, and you may choose to share some basic details about what challenge(s) your facing that’s meant you have reached out to ask about counselling.
 There’ll be no pressure for you to do so, however.

 You’re then free to choose whether you’d like to book a first counselling session, either via online therapy or via face-to-face therapy in Preston.